mxmzhang/daily-pennsylvanian-basic-scraper/README.md

 This template includes a sample workflow to demonstrate the core git scraping capabilities.
 Read on to learn how to customize it!

+## Current Scraping Choice
+I have changed the original scraping target of the top headline to the most recently published article.
+I did this by inspecting the Daily Pennsylvanian's site and identifying the class sidebar-story that is only used on stories under Most Recent.
+I used find to get the first headline with this class.

 ## Overview

 The workflow defined in `.github/workflows/scrape.yaml` runs on a defined schedule to: